Fired? Phaedra Parks Doesn't WANT To Return To 'RHOA' Claims New Report!!

 What do you think of this new report?
 Do you think that Phaedra Parks is officially done with The Real Housewives Of Atlanta?
 How does this make you feel?
 Should she come back?
 Will you watch even if she doesn’t return?
 You can sound off in the comment section below.

-[Featured Image By Ben Rose/Getty Images]
+[Featured Image by Ben Rose/Getty Images]